nicolatosh/big-data/README.md

 > Spark related
 >
-> 1. `retail_kafka_consumer` Shop/retail with its inventory, capable of sending orders and manage client's transactions
+> 1. `retail_kafka_consumer` Retail shop with its inventory, capable of sending orders and manage client's transactions
 > 2. `customer_kafka_producer`: Customer that buys items form a shop (Kafka producer)
-> 3. `supply_chain`: Kafka producer & consumer to simulate the large Inventory system that manages all the retails
+> 3. `supply_chain`: Kafka producer & consumer to simulate the large Inventory system that manages all the retailers
 > 4. `transactions_kafka_consumer`: Kafka consumer that pushes valid transactions to Redis database.
 > 5. `batch_transaction_processor`: PySpark, batch processing of transactions